benkroeger/oniyi-vcard-parser/README.md

 ## Changelog

 0.1.0:
-	- removed "debug" dependency
+	* removed "debug" dependency
-	- removed defaultmappings that were specific for IBM Connections
+	* removed defaultmappings that were specific for IBM Connections
-	- exporting only a constructor now, no static class methods anymore
+	* exporting only a constructor now, no static class methods anymore

+0.2.0:
+	* added two-way parsing for IBM Connections Extension-Attributes

 ## License